Manner of death: Natural causes of death

-A natural cause of death occurs due to illness and its complications, or internal body malfunctions, and is not directly caused by external forces other than infectious diseases.
+There is no single definition as to what constitutes death by natural causes.
+In the broadest sense, a natural cause of death occurs due to illness and its complications, or internal body malfunctions.
 Examples include pneumonia, diarrheal diseases, cancer, a stroke, heart disease, and sudden organ failure.
+Sometimes, infectious diseases are excluded from this definition.
+Whether a specific manner of death is considered "natural" depends on the deceased’s age, medical history, and specific context.
 As organisms age, various health-related consequences arise.
 In humans, a few examples include slower healing of skin tissue, thickening of blood vessel walls, and a less effective immune system.
 For example, a fall may be more likely to cause internal bleeding, plaque buildup becomes more likely to cause a heart attack, and a cold may be more likely to result in pneumonia.

 Historically, most doctors had little to no understanding of medicine and as such attributed unknown causes to "old age."
 With modern medicine and medical machinery, it is possible to uncover true causes of death, though "old age" is still widely used for comforting loved ones.

 There is particular ambiguity around the classification of cardiac deaths, triggered by a traumatic incident such as in stress cardiomyopathy.
 Liability for a death classified as by natural causes may still be found if a proximate cause is established, as in the 1969 California case People v.
 Stamp.